ideonate/cdsdashboards/docs/chapters/setup/localprocess.rst

 Installing Presentation Frameworks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the user environment you must also install any 'presentation packages' - e.g. Voila, which is a user-friendly and safe way to display
+In the user environment you must also install any 'presentation packages' - e.g. Voilà, which is a user-friendly and safe way to display
 Jupyter notebooks to non-technical users:

 ::